IgorMogilin/IgorMogilin/README.md

 - 💡 Automating everything that moves (and things that don't too)
 - 📚 Learning daily - from low-level optimizations to architectural patterns
 - 🎮 Beyond code: eSportsman at heart, guitarist on weekends
+- 🎯 Open to cooperation on interesting projects
 ---

 ### Languages and tools